racheliee/seogi/md2typ/sample/convert-test.md

 Below is a simple table example:

 <!--typst-table
-caption: "This is an example of a table caption"
+caption: This is an example of a table caption
 placement: none
 columns: (6em, auto, auto)
 align: (center, center, right)
-label: "tab:mytable"
+label: mytable
 -->

 | No. | Name   | Description  |